 Sexual assault is a criminal act that violates the standards of our community and is unacceptable at the University.
 If you report a sexual assault violation, we will follow the procedures outlined here.

-The University's Sexual Assault Crisis Response Team can assist a student in filing a report, and is also available for referral and support services.
-Members of the team are trained to assist victims by providing information and discussing available resources and options (medical, legal, emotional, and academic), by making referrals and providing access to appropriate University and community services as needed, and providing on-going follow-up to the victim.
+The University's Title IX Coordinator can assist a student in filing a report and is also available to refer to other support services.
+The Title IX Coordinator is trained to assist victims by providing information and discussing available resources and options (medical, legal, emotional and academic), by making referrals and providing access to appropriate University and community services as needed, and providing on-going follow-up to the victim.

-Students who believe they have experienced a violation of the Title IX/Sexual Assault Policy are encouraged to contact the Sexual Assault Crisis Response Team for assistance.
-The Team can assist a student in filing a complaint, and can also assist the student in notifying Campus Safety or local law enforcement, if the student so requests.
+Students who believe they have experienced a violation of the Title IX/Sexual Assault Policy are encouraged to contact the Title IX Coordinator for assistance.
+The Title IX Coordinator can assist a student in filing a complaint, and can also assist the student in notifying local law enforcement, if the student so requests.

 Biola's policies and procedures for the processing of complaints are intended to comply with Title IX, the guidance issued by the White House Task Force to Protect Students from Sexual Assault, the guidance issued by the Department of Education’s Office for Civil Rights, and the requirements of the Campus SaVE Act (and the Violence Against Women Act).